-The following table summarizes the transport configuration options that are unique to the shmem transport.
+This section describes the configuration properties for the Shared Memory Transport.
 This transport type is supported Unix-like platforms with POSIX/XSI shared memory and on Windows platforms.
 The shared memory transport type can only provide communication between transport instances on the same host.
-As part of transport negotiation (Using Mixed Transports), if there are multiple transport instances available for communication between hosts, the shared memory transport instances will be skipped so that other types can be used.
+As part of transport negotiation, if there are multiple transport instances available for communication between hosts, the shared memory transport instances will be skipped so that other types can be used.